ASRI: An Aggregated Systemic Risk Index for Cryptocurrency Markets

-\textbf{Bull Market Context for Out-of-Sample Period}: The 2024--2025 out-of-sample period coincides with a cryptocurrency bull market characterized by rising prices and expanding TVL.
-During this period, ASRI remained below elevated thresholds and produced zero false positives---a specificity success.
-However, this represents a benign stress test: true validation of specificity during market euphoria and sensitivity during subsequent corrections requires observing ASRI behavior through a complete market cycle.
+\textbf{Bull Market Context for Out-of-Sample Period}: The 2024--2025 out-of-sample period coincides with a cryptocurrency bull market characterised by rising prices and expanding TVL.
+During this period, ASRI registered only one multi-week elevation (August 2024, a non-systemic macro de-risking shock) and otherwise remained below the Elevated threshold, with no sustained false alarms---a partial specificity success.
+However, this represents a benign stress test: true validation of specificity during market euphoria and sensitivity during subsequent corrections requires observing ASRI behaviour through a complete market cycle.
 The framework's performance during a future bear market or crisis originating in 2025+ will provide more meaningful out-of-sample validation than the current bull market period.